FR4 Dielectric Constant Chart

 Frequently Asked Questions

-Generally, no. For 5G mmWave frequencies, the signal loss (Df) in standard FR4 is too high, and Dk stability is poor.
+Generally no. For 5G mmWave frequencies, the signal loss (Df) of standard FR4 is too high and Dk stability is poor.
 You should consider specialized high-frequency laminates.
-However, for sub-6GHz bands, high-performance FR4 might still be acceptable depending on trace length.
+However, for sub-6GHz bands, high-performance FR4 may still be acceptable depending on trace length.

 Does temperature affect Dk?